veit/jupyter-tutorial/docs/data-rw/index.rst

-In addition to specific Python libraries for accessing :ref:`remote storage media</data-rw/overview.rst#remotestorage-media>` and :ref:`/data-rw/overview.rst#geodata`, we will introduce you to four tools in more detail:
+In addition to specific Python libraries for accessing :ref:`remote storage media</data-rw/overview.rst#remotestorage-media>` and :ref:`/data-rw/overview.rst#geodata`, we will introduce you to different :doc:`serialisation-formats` and four tools in more detail:

 * :doc:`requests/index`
 * :doc:`beautifulsoup`